rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_implementation.md

 For how to go about editing the sounds programmatically, the implementation of "echo" should give some ideas.

+These editions of these prototypes have not implemented the more complex UI features implemented in the coninuous sound version: playing individual sounds on their own, and selecting specific regions to play in the sonification.

 # Dependencies
 - Tone.js v15.3.5 ([here](https://tonejs.github.io/))